jsbisht/aws-developer-associate/database.md

 2. Ship the snowball device to AWS.
 And the data from it is loaded onto S3 bucket.
 3. DMS migrates data from S3 into target store.
 4. (Optionally) You can use CDC to capture changes and move them to target database

+---

+# Secrets Manager

+Shares functionality with SSM Parameter Store - but Secrets manager is specialised for secrets.

+- Designed for secrets like passwords, api keys, etc
+- Usable via CLI, API, SDK and Console
+- Supports key rotation via periodic invocation of Lambda
+- Useful to encrypt secrets at rest
+- Secrets access is controlled via IAM permissions

+Directly integrates with some AWS products like RDS

+- So if a secret is rotated, only few product support updation of this change (eg. RDS)

+Situations where you are supposed to store hierarchical information, SSM parameter store is better suited.

+But if you need to store secrets that needs to be rotated or product integration, Secrets Manager should be used.